pocomane/brewed-in-the-apocalypse/bita.md

 still the scenarist want to give a possibility to the player, ey can point out that the action can not be accomplished by a single roll, but the player must perform two or more of them.
-It will be successful only if all the rolls are successful or trade-offs, and every trade-off will throw in a cost to pay.
+It will be successful only if all the rolls are successful or twists, and every twist will throw in a cost to pay.
 Just one fail and the whole sequence is a fail.

 The chain roll, as anything else, must be justified in the fiction.
 Often this